Flatmaps

 The AC flatmaps provide a simple graphical representation of the anatomical structures of different species, including human, rat, mouse, cat, and pig, with overlays of nerve connections.
 Each flatmap consists of two main regions: the body including the visceral organs, and the central nervous system with more detail of the brain and spinal cord.
 These two regions are connected through directional edges to demonstrate neural connectivity between the brainstem and the organs of the body.
 The AC flatmaps also provide links from an anatomical structure on the map to experimental datasets published on the SPARC Portal.

-Functional Connectivity (FC) Flatmap
+Functional Connectivity (FC) map

-The relationship between the flatmaps found on the SPARC portal and their resources
+Figure 1: The relationship between the flatmaps found on the SPARC portal and their resources

-- Flatmap makeris a tool which combines the annotated base diagrams with the connectivity knowledge to automatically render the connectivity into map tiles to be used when presenting the flatmaps.
+- Flatmap maker is a tool which combines the annotated base diagrams with the connectivity knowledge to automatically render the connectivity into map tiles to be used when presenting the flatmaps.

 - Flatmap server is a web server that contains generated flatmaps.